 How It Works

-Throughout MEEA’s territory, there are nine states with active on-bill programs, pilot program or programs in the planning process: Illinois, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska and Wisconsin.
+Throughout MEEA’s territory, there are nine states with active on-bill programs, pilot program or programs in the planning process: Illinois, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri and Nebraska .
 There are many different types of programs, with no two exactly alike.
 The program can be run as a loan, tariff or service agreement, and can serve residential or commercial customers.

 2. PACE Financing